At a Glance

 With integrated water strategies incorporated into its master plan, the Yale Divinity School’s Regeneration Village is poised to become one of the largest Living Building projects in the world.

 The Yale Divinity School’s Regenerative Village residential complex aims to be the first Living Building certified university residences, as well as one of the largest Living Building projects in the world.
 The Regenerative Village will demonstrate environmental leadership at the highest level and serve as a replicable model for other divinity schools, places of worship, and academic institutions worldwide.
-The project features 150 compact and efficient housing units centered around vibrant community spaces, including a welcome center, communal kitchens and dining areas, lecture halls, gardens, meditation and study areas, lounges, a fitness center, a café, and an interfaith sacred space for worship.
+The 127,000-square-foot Living Village will house 155 students at the Divinity School at below-market rental rates, and will feature vibrant community spaces, including a welcome center, communal kitchens and dining areas, lecture halls, gardens, meditation and study areas, lounges, a fitness center, a café, and an interfaith sacred space for worship.
 It will also serve as a model for religious institutions to apply ecotheology in their own communities and places of worship.

 New England Uplands